johan456789/anki-connect-mirror/README.md

 #### `notesInfo`

-*   Returns a list of objects containing for each note ID the note fields, tags, note type and the cards belonging to the note.
+*   Returns a list of objects containing for each note ID the note fields, tags, note type, modification time and the cards belonging to the note.

     <details>